kermitt2/biblio_glutton_harvester/Readme.md

 * As a bonus, image thumbnails of the front page of the PDF are created and stored with the PDF.

+* It is also possible to harvest only a random sample of PDF instead of complete sets.

-The utility can be used in particular to harvest the Unpaywall dataset and the PMC publications (PDF and corresponding NLM XML files).
+The utility can be used in particular to harvest the **Unpaywall** dataset and the **PMC** publications (PDF and corresponding NLM XML files).

 ## Requirements